Corey Cusimano

 What lies beneath?
 Fear vs. disgust as affective predictors of absolutist opposition to genetically modified food and other new technologies.

 Royzman, E., Cusimano, C., & Leeman, R. F. (2017).
 Judgment and Decision Making, 12(5), 466-480.
-PDF Data
+PDF

 Studies associating disgust and GMF opposition are actually associating feelings of "creepiness" and GMF opposition.